cwendorf/EASI/docs/README.md

 - `plot` - plot the descriptive statistics or the estimates
 - `test` - test the estimates for statistical significance

 Then the functions add an object (the noun that indicates the parameter or item to be analyzed).
-For example, these are the basic options for the analyses of means and mean differences (noting that functions for correlations, standardized mean difference, omnibus tests, and more also exist):
+For example, these are the basic options for the analyses of means and mean differences (noting that functions for correlations, standardized mean differences, omnibus tests, and more also exist):

 - `Means` - functions that examine all individual group or level means
 - `MeanDifference` - functions that examine a difference among two group or level means